MadStudioRoblox/ReplicaService/docs/api.md

 **should be connected before calling `.RequestData()`! - refrain from connecting** **listeners afterwards!**

-If your game has local scripts that need to interact with replicas, you should create a centralized module that connects `Replica` creation listeners before `.RequestData()` and provides those local scripts with the replica references they need.
+If your game has local scripts that may run later during gameplay and they will need to interact with replicas, you should create a centralized module that connects `Replica` creation listeners before `.RequestData()` and provides those local scripts with the replica references they need.